Before the meeting#

 - Assign the sprint firefighter and discovery duty tasks to the new assignees.

-- Ensure almost all tasks are ready and flagged as green (groomed, assigned & with reviewer) before the meeting starts.
+- Ensure almost all tasks are ready and flagged as green (refined, assigned & with reviewer) before the meeting starts.

 - Welcome any new team members and do a round of introductions if necessary.